patrickspencer/mathdeck/docs/index.rst

    <!-- problem-library/example3/template1.jinja2 -->
    Find the roots of the polynomial $p(x) = {{p | format=latex}}$:

-When :code:`mathdeck.loadproblem` is called it uses a seed value to make sure :code:`mathdeck.random` is predictable by the computer.
+When :code:`mathdeck.Problem.loadproblem` is called it uses a seed value to make sure :code:`mathdeck.random` is predictable by the computer.
 Say a seed value of 20 makes :code:`root1 = 1` and :code:`root2 = -1`